agiga-quanta/path_poc/README.md

     UNION
     RETURN "GDS" AS name, gds.version() AS version, "" AS edition;

+Note that the [Neo4j APOC Library](https://neo4j.com/developer/neo4j-apoc/), or *Awesome Procedures On Cypher (APOC)* is a set of amazing Cypher functions and procedures that greatly help to use Neo4j within its vast ecosystem of software.

 You can click the **blue arrow** or press *Cmd+Enter* (after copy the query into the **neo4j$** prompt and your mouse course is still inside that box.)
 Below is what you should see: